BrightonBTC/bija/README.md

 # Bija Nostr Client

-Python [Nostr](https://github.com/nostr-protocol/nostr) client built with Flask and PyQT6
+Python [Nostr](https://github.com/nostr-protocol/nostr) client with backend that runs on a local flask server, and front end in your browser

+*nb. earlier versions of Bija opened a Qt window.
+That's not currently available, you can only load the UI in a browser at this time.*

 This is experimental software in early development and comes without warranty.